bitsofcotton/ddpmopt/README.md

 Using this with mimalloc or so can increase memory usage with multi thread on some systems.

+# Tips after [pq]redg.
+We recommend you ans us to use: equalize, goki_check_cc:cleans, despeckle, normalize chain.

 # Known tips:
 P1I predicts a little rough, this is because taking data invariant and predicting same losts invariant geometric mean on prediction.
 This is avoidable with loop if the map region is decreasing functions.